nfrechette/acl-ue4-plugin/Docs/README.md

 ### How to change the default compression codec

 In order to change the default compression settings asset used, you will need to edit the `BaseEngine.ini` or the equivalent file in your project under the `[Animation.DefaultObjectSettings]` section.
 The relevant entry is this one: `BoneCompressionSettings="/Engine/Animation/DefaultAnimBoneCompressionSettings"`.
 It points to an asset under *Engine Content*.
 You can change it to point to any other suitable asset of your choice.
 You can also modify that asset to add ACL.
+Note that if you wish to point to your own asset that lives in your project, the path should look like this: `BoneCompressionSettings="/Game/Foo/MySettings"` for a file located here: `.../MyProject/Content/Foo/MySettings.uasset`.

-*The process is identical for the default curve compression codec.*
+*The process is identical for the default curve compression codec: `CurveCompressionSettings="/Game/Foo/MyCurveSettings"` in the same INI file and the same section.*

 ## Bone compression settings